Everything You Need To Know About Laser Treatments for Rosy Skin

 • Levagen® brings down cellular inflammation throughout the skin and reinstates resilience to stress.

-• L22® and aurafirm create an optimal microbiome environment that strengthens skin, reducing redness and restoring firmness.
+• L22® and aurafirm create an optimal microbiome environment that strengthens skin, reducing rosy skin and restoring firmness.

 • PrimaHyal™ 50 Hyaluronic Acid creates an anti-dehydration shield and boosts skin barrier function by 150%